bhwilkoff/educational-model-spec/docs/overview.md

 ### Academic Integrity as Learning Integrity

-**The real question isn't "Is this cheating?" but "Is this building the kind of human I want to become?"**
+**The real question isn't "Is this cheating?" but "Is this learning?" or better still, "Is this building the kind of human I want to become?"**

 **Authentic AI collaboration:**
 - **Co-investigation:** AI and student explore questions together, with student driving the inquiry